The Robust Minimal Controllability Problem: Minimum Controllability Problems

-In other words, it consists of all possible combinations of $x_i\in\{-1,0,1\}$ summing up to zero.
-This is illustrated in Figure \ref{fig:complexity}, where for the matrix $\mathbbm{1}_n$ we have $m$ (exponential number of) left-eigenvectors in $\Xi_n$. $\circ$ \end{example}

-Consequently, if $|\mathcal{J}|$ grows super-polynomially in $n$, the reduction is not polynomial in $n$.
-This, in fact, motivates our restriction that the set of dynamics matrices $A$ have simple eigenvalues, in which case $|\mathcal{J}|=n$, see also Remark~\ref{remarkEigenvectors}.
-With this, another main result of this paper can now be stated as follows.

-\begin{theorem} The MCP, for the case when the left-eigenbasis of a dynamics simple matrix $A$ in \eqref{dyn} is known, is NP-complete. $\diamond$ \end{theorem}

-\begin{proof} From \cite{nphard}, we have that the MCP is NP-hard, and, hence, in particular, the minimum set covering problem can be polynomially reduced to it.
-Therefore, we just need to show that the MCP (assuming that $A$ comprises only simple eigenvalues and the left-eigenbasis is known) can be reduced polynomially to the minimum set covering problem.

-To this end, note that, given the set $\{\bar{v}^{i}\}_{i\in\mathcal{J}}$ of left-eigenvectors of $A$, the MCP is equivalent to problem~\eqref{label4}, the latter being polynomially (in $|\mathcal{J}|$ and $n$) reducible to the minimum set covering problem (see Lemma~\ref{lemma4}).
-Since $|\mathcal{J}|=n$, the overall reduction to the minimum set covering problem is polynomial in $n$ and the result follows by invoking Proposition~\ref{proposition1}. \end{proof}

-Notice that the above result would not have been possible using standard tools in computational complexity, for instance, using Lemma~\ref{NPcompRed}.
-The reason being that the MCP cannot be verified polynomially, i.e., its belonging to the NP cannot be easily tested, since only approximation algorithms are available to verify standard controllability tests: either the Kalman controllability test \cite{Hespanha09}, or the PBH criteria presented in Theorem~\ref{popovval} and Theorem~\ref{popovvalvector}.
+In the previous subsections, we have mentioned that both MCPs are NP-hard.
+The NP-hardness assesses that a problem is at least as difficult as another NP-hard problem.
+In this subsection, we show that both MCPs are NP-complete, i.e., their decision versions are NP-complete.
+Therefore, we provide an interesting remark about NP-completeness class from results known in control systems.
+Also, it sets the grounds for the next subsection, where polynomial approximation algorithms (that obtain a suboptimal solution to the set multi-covering problem) are leveraged to obtain approximate solutions to the MCP and rMCP.

-Additionally, Theorem~\ref{thmain} leads to the following interesting observation. \begin{remark} By Proposition~\ref{probstrucvsmin} (the converse part), it follows that a solution of the MCP almost always coincides with a numerical realization of a solution to an associated minimal structural controllability.
-Combining this with the fact that the MCP is NP-complete when the eigenvalues of $A$ are simple (see Theorem~\ref{thmain}), it follows that the set of NP-problems has zero Lebesgue measure. $\diamond$ \end{remark}
+\begin{theorem} The MCP and rMCP are NP-complete. $\diamond$ \end{theorem} Additionally, Theorem~\ref{thmain} leads to the following interesting observation. \begin{remark} By Proposition~\ref{probstrucvsmin} (the converse part), it follows that a solution of the MCP almost always coincides with a numerical realization of a solution to an associated minimal structural controllability.
+Combining this with the fact that the MCP is NP-complete when the eigenvalues of $A$ are simple (see Theorem~\ref{thmain}), it follows that the set of simple dynamics' matrices that lead to NP-complete problems has zero Lebesgue measure. $\diamond$ \end{remark}

-As stated in Theorem~\ref{thmain}, the condition that the system matrices $A$ be restricted to have simple eigenvalues, is in fact necessary in a sense for the proposed reduction of the MCP to the minimum set covering problem to be polynomial in $n$.
+As stated in Theorem~\ref{thmain}, the condition that the matrices $A$ be restricted to have simple eigenvalues, is, in fact, necessary in a sense for the proposed reduction of the MCP to the minimum set covering problem to be polynomial in $n$.
 This fact is explored in the next remark.